(Update: CylinDraw kits are available now!)

 - Drawing paths are optimized using a honed greedy algorithm.

-- It automatically updates the feed & speed (steps-per-mm) to account for varying cup diameter.
+- SW automatically updates the motor speeds to account for cup diameter & taper.

 - Automatic connection to the tool when the USB cable is plugged in.
 A happy beep tells you all is well.